Might and Magic III: Isles of Terra: Plot

 After the defeat of Sheltem and his forces on CRON in Might and Magic II: Gates to Another World, a new party of adventurers from Sheltem's "homeworld" of Terra find themselves embroiled in the battle between the two Guardians.
 The adventurers must aid the mysterious Corak in attempting to stop Sheltem once again and putting an end to his evil machinations.
 In canon, these adventurers are named Sir Caneghem, Crag Hack, Maximus, Resurrectra, Dark Shade, Kastore, Robert the Wise and Tolberti.
 (Note: These are the names of the default party, and the same names are given for those characters in Might and Magic VII: For Blood and Honor.)

 Throughout the game, the adventurers travel the Isles of Terra, a grouping of separate, flat "nacelle" worlds drawn from the Void onto the oceanic planet of Terra by Sheltem himself in previous years.
 Driven against the Ancients, Sheltem is now launching their nacelles into the suns of various worlds, snuffing out countless lives in his wake.
 (Note: "Corak: Log Entry 7: VARN 6 launched itself into the sun today on Sheltem's command.
 A hundred thousand lives snuffed out in a matter of minutes.
 The magnitude of his crime is overwhelming, and the fact that I was unable to stop him lends my mission a sense of desperation and urgency that it lacked before.
-Where Sheltem was merely a nuisance before the disaster, he is now terrible menace that must be stopped at any cost.
+Where Sheltem was merely a nuisance before the disaster, he is now a terrible menace that must be stopped at any cost.
 I MUST find him.")

 Driven by the tales told in Corak's journals regarding the Ancients, the Elemental Lords and the "Forces of the Dome", the heroes pursue the Guardians, battling terrors along the way.